nathanieltse/Fin/README.md

 `budget.js` is specfically for the budget page.

-* When user click the Add item button it calls the `add_item` function and display a form in the browser for user to file out.
+* When user click the Add item button it calls the `add_item` function and display a form in the browser for user to fill out.
 The `add_item` function check to make sure form is not empty otherwise the submit button would be disabledand display a message for user that all fields need to be filled out

 * When user click the submit button it calls the `add_btn` function and call the API to post all the input to the database.